Psyshadow/HCIclone/ROADMAP.md

 - Scoreboard
 - Upcoming events

-The already started modules, other available modules and the corresponding progress should be retrievable from learndash by querying the database.
-The suggestions must be made available by the addon by saving them data to a database.
+The already started modules, other available modules and the corresponding progress should be retrievable from learndash respectively its databases.
+The suggestions must be made available by the extension.

+The biggest addition to the learndash functionality for the landing page would be to create a system which keeps track of the following special types of modules:
+- Suggested modules based on the interest check
+- Modules suggested by the mentor
+- Relate a mentor to a project/person

 ### Mentor interaction
 The mentor must be able to suggest modules.
-This can be realized by the mentioned learndash addon.
-To what extent the learndash administrator user is suited for this interaction is still to be investigated since detailed reports might prove useful for mentors.
+This can also be realized by extending learndash.
+To what extent the already existing learndash _administrator_ user is suited for this interaction is still to be investigated since detailed reports might prove useful for mentors.

+Further the mentor is also assigned to a project/person.
+This assignment is done by the EWOR program but the relation to the mentor must be available in wordpress to show his/her information and let the mentor interact with the platform.

 ### Leaderboard
 Learndash implements a leaderboard for their quizzes.
 Everything which goes beyond quizzes must be again implemented in an extension even though the modules point can be taken from learndash.
 The leaderboard can be delayed since this feature is not a core utility but rather an addition to the user experience.